 - Be sure to thaw your turkey completely before cooking.
 This can take 1-2 days depending on the size.

 - In your slow cooker, place the carrots, onion and mushrooms in the bottom.
-Next, place your turkey on top of the vegetables.
+Next, place your turkey on top of the vegetables, breast side up.
 Pour the olive oil over the top of the turkey.
-(Note, if you don't like skin, you can take the skin off before adding the olive oil and spices.
-I like to do this because I'm not a fan of skin and I find it helps the seasonings penetrate the meat more than just sitting on the skin.
-Totally up to you!)

 - In a small bowl, combine your spices.
 Pour the combined spices all over the top of your turkey.

 - Place the lid and cook on the high setting for 1 hour and then the low setting for 5-7 hours, or until the thickest part of the breast reaches at least 165 degrees F. (It's really worth investing in a meat thermometer, you don't want to chance getting your guests sick.)
 Note that not all slow cookers cook at the same temperature, so it's better to start this earlier than needed, just in case it needs more cooking time so your dinner is waiting on it.)

 - When the turkey is almost done, make the dairy-free mashed potatoes.

 - When the turkey is done, remove it to a serving platter.
 Arrange the carrots around it.